 You can apply for a Medicare Supplement plan policy if you are age 65 or over and enrolled in Medicare Parts A and B. The one-time Open Enrollment period, which begins on the first day of the month an individual is 65, or older, and enrolled in Part B provides for guaranteed issue.
 Individuals under age 65 eligible for and enrolled in Part B; are not eligible for guaranteed issue unless they have lost or are losing creditable coverage.
 In some states, Medicare Supplement insurance policies are available to people with disabilities who are under the age 65.

-If you’re considering a Medicare Supplement plan, a great place to start is by contacting your ERIE agent or find a local agent.
+If you’re considering a Medicare Supplement plan, a great place to start is by contacting your ERIE agent or find a local insurance agent.
 Have your Medicare ID card ready.
 Your agent can help answer your questions to determine which plan is right for you, and provide a free quote.

 ERIE® Medicare Supplement insurance products and services are provided by Erie Family Life Insurance Company.
 Go to erieinsurance.com for company licensure information.